 Final Product and General Guidelines

-1. There are many types of the questions that such a critical, integrative review could potentially address.
-Many Specialty Area Papers involve the integration of multiple theories/areas of scholarship to better explain, measure or intervene in the topic area that a student chooses to focus on.
-Alternatively, the Paper may seek to apply existing theory to an area of scholarship that has not previously considered it; or argue against using a particular theory in addressing the social issue/body of scholarship in question.
+1. There are many types of questions that a critical and integrative review could potentially address.
+Many Specialty Area Papers involve the integration of multiple theories/areas of scholarship to better explain, measure, or intervene in the topic area that a student chooses to focus on.
+Alternatively, the Paper may seek to apply existing theory to an area of scholarship that has not previously considered it; or argue against using a particular theory to address the social issue in question.

-4. The process to produce this manuscript has both a Proposal Phase and a Paper Phase, much like the second-year paper and dissertation process.
-You should plan for multiple iterations of both the Proposal and Paper, in consultation with your primary mentor and second reader (see below for more on second reader processes), prior to each official deadline.
-The final decision about passing the Specialty Area Paper will come from the primary mentor with input from the second reader.
+3. The process to produce this manuscript has both a Proposal Phase and a Paper Phase, much like the second-year paper and dissertation process.
+Students should plan for multiple iterations of both the Proposal and Paper, in consultation with their primary mentor and second reader (see below for more on second reader processes), prior to each official deadline.

-5. The following are examples of previous student’s published work that has stemmed from the Specialty Area Paper.
+The following are examples of previous student’s published work that has stemmed from the Specialty Area Paper.
+See here for more examples of student papers.

 The relationship between maternal education and children's academic outcomes: A theoretical framework (Journal of Marriage and Family)